 Thanks to AU's place at the forefront of mobile technology, we received a multi-year grant totaling $600,000 to help K-12 schools integrate mobile devices into their classrooms.
 Because of the grant from the State of South Carolina, our campus is home to the Center of Excellence for Mobile Learning, tasked with duplicating the success of our groundbreaking Mobile Learning Initiative but targeting elementary, middle, and high school students.

-How do courses incorporate mobile learning?
+How do courses incorporate digital learning?

 Professors also appreciate the immediate feedback iPads can provide, using polls prior to exams to find out in an instant if the majority of students understand key content.